When it comes to fringe employee benefits, two terms that are often used interchangeably are Health Spending Account and Wellness Spending Account.

 Some key aspects of HSAs are:

-- All employees are eligible.
+- All employees are eligible, regardless of their employment status.
 Think of an HSA as a tax-effective employee account.
 The employer puts a certain amount in HSA, and all employees can benefit from this non-cash value benefit.
-Unlike some other fringe benefits, all employees are eligible for HSA, regardless of their employment status.

 - Employers are the primary sponsors.
-In Canada, HSAs are primarily funded by employers.
+In Canada, HSAs are primarily funded by employers – employees are not paying out of their own pockets.

 - Covers the whole family.
 Employees can claim expenses for themselves and all eligible dependents, including spouses, children, and parents.

 - HSA is an alternative to traditional health insurance in Canada.
-Small-scale employers can use HSA to provide health benefits to their employees and write them off as business expenses.
+Smaller employers can use HSA to provide health benefits to their employees and write them off as business expenses.

 What is a Wellness Spending Account?

-A wellness spending account (WSA) is a benefit plan funded by the employer, providing employees with a designated sum of money to cover health and wellness-related expenses.
-A WSA works like a bank account.
-The employer puts a designated sum in the wellness spending account and the employer can submit claims for reimbursements.
+A wellness spending account (WSA) is an employer-funded benefit plan that provides employees with a designated sum of money to cover health and wellness-related expenses.
+It operates similarly to a bank account, where the employer allocates a specific amount of funds for each employee.
+Employees can then use these funds to pay for eligible wellness expenses and submit claims for reimbursement.

 - Club or gym memberships